w0rs3/AntTestTool/README.md

 __Figure 3__: Ring, lasso and 2 rings connected by a bridge

 ### Note on invertibility and ring formation
 A ring is created when the ant cyclically restores the initial memory after a fixed number of steps.
 Invertible means that the ant executes any x steps on any memory, then is inverted and after another x steps, restores the original memory state.
-These 2 characteristics are so closely related that either both apply, or both do not apply.
+These 2 characteristics are so closely related that either both apply, or both do not apply, if enaugh steps are used.
 This means that if even 1 lasso can be detected, the ant is not invertible in all cases.
 Therefore it is found that Ant2DConv and AntConv are not invertible in all cases.

 ## Recommendation for further implementations
 The model (multidimensional) Ant has proven to be favorite so far.
 An extension of this model with variable color sets would increase flexibility and application possibilities.